Sitecore/jss/docs/data/routes/docs/client-frameworks/vue/reference/en.md

 > The helper components that are exposed from `sitecore-jss-vue` are all stateless functional components with the exception of `Placeholder`, which is a typical stateful component.

-> In accordance with Vue's [recommendations for functional components](https://vuejs.org/v2/guide/render-function.html#Passing-Attributes-and-Events-to-Child-Elements-Components), any non-prop attributes passed to the component will be rendered as html attributes on the enclosing tag.
+> In accordance with Vue's [attribute inheritance](https://v3.vuejs.org/guide/component-attrs.html#attribute-inheritance), any non-prop attributes passed to the component will be rendered as html attributes on the enclosing tag.
 Events that are passed will be propagated as well.

-> It is also important to note that _none_ of the helper components exposed from `sitecore-jss-vue` are registered globally, e.g. via `Vue.component()`.
+> It is also important to note that _none_ of the helper components exposed from `sitecore-jss-vue` are registered globally, e.g. via `app.component()`.
 This is intentional so as not to pollute the global component space and also to align with the tree-shaking capabilities of bundling tools like Webpack or Rollup.
 Therefore you will need to locally require/import any of the helper components you wish to use in your own components.

 Below is a list of all supported field helper components, and how they are used (where `field` is data coming from a placeholder component):